-MUS 350 Elementary School Music (2) Music in relation to the growth needs of children; development of varied musical experiences through good literature, games, rhythm band instruments, recorders, Orff instruments, autoharp, and recordings.
+MUS 350 Elementary School Music (3) Music in relation to the growth needs of children; development of varied musical experiences through good literature, games, rhythm band instruments, recorders, Orff instruments, autoharp, and recordings.
 Fall semester.

-MUS 351 Secondary School Music (3) The place of music in the education of adolescents; materials and activities for the music program; the changing voice; literature, instrumental arranging, and methods of presentation.
-Includes in-class demonstrations and observation in the public schools.
+MUS 351 Secondary School Music (3) The place of music in the education of adolescents; materials and activities for the music program; the changing voice; literature, instrumental arranging, and methods of presentations.
+The course involves advanced field practice in the high school setting.
 Spring semester.

 MUS 370 World and Popular Music (3).
 Survey of non-Western, non-art, and commercial music, with special emphasis that will vary.
 Spring semester.
 Required of music education majors; elective for all other students.
-Non-music majors who take this for the humanities HUM 304 must have completed HUM 303.